OCamlverse/ocamlverse.github.io/content/bigarray.md

 in applications that require manipulation of large amounts of data, such as [Owl] for data science and and bitmap surfaces for [tSDL](https://github.com/dbuenzli/tsdl).
-Bigarrays are therefore very similar to python's `numpy` library, though the more advanced operations for data manipulation are found in a library like [Owl], which wraps Bigarray in its own [ndarray](https://www.cl.cam.ac.uk/~lw525/owl/chapter/ndarray.html) structure.
+Bigarrays are therefore very similar to python's `numpy` library.
+More advanced operations for Bigarray data manipulation can be found in [Owl], which wraps Bigarray in its own [ndarray](https://www.cl.cam.ac.uk/~lw525/owl/chapter/ndarray.html) structure.